ayushchoukse1/pubnub/README.md

 **2. Pubnub real-time dashboard-**

-  This module has two web pages real realtime-dashboard.html and test-dashboard.html that are displaying the information coming from `pubnub_topic` and `pubnub_test_topic`.
+  I have used Pubnub's Javascript SDK.
+This module has two web pages realtime-dashboard.html and test-dashboard.html that are displaying the information coming from `pubnub_topic` and `pubnub_test_topic`channels.

   Pubnub APIs used –
 * **Pubnub.init()** – To initialize instance of Pubnub with publish key and subscribe key.